Trent Whitfield

-Trenton Grant Whitfield (born June 17, 1977) is a Canadian former ice hockey centre.
+Trenton Grant Whitfield (born June 17, 1977) is a Canadian former ice hockey coach and former centre who is the head coach of the Providence Bruins of the American Hockey League (AHL).

 Playing career

-Whitfield was drafted in the fourth round, 100th overall, by the Boston Bruins in the 1996 NHL Entry Draft.
+Whitfield was drafted in the fourth round, 100th overall, by the Boston Bruins in the 1996 NHL entry draft.
 He refused to sign with Boston, and returned to Spokane until signing a minor league contract with Washington.

 On August 2, 2005, Whitfield signed with the St. Louis Blues for the 2005–06 season.
 After playing in 30 games with the Blues, Whitfield was assigned to their AHL affiliate, the Peoria Rivermen.
 Whitfield spent the next three seasons with the Rivermen, relied upon as captain and establishing himself as an elite player in the AHL.

 He was recalled by the Blues, playing against the Colorado Avalanche, at St. Louis on January 15, 2009, in his first NHL game since 2006.

 On July 13, 2009, Whitfield signed a two-year contract with the Boston Bruins, returning to the team by which he was drafted.
 Added as depth to the Bruins forwards, the veteran was assigned to captain Boston's AHL affiliate, the Providence Bruins, to begin the 2009–10.
 On October 21, 2009, Whitfield was recalled and made his debut with Boston against the Nashville Predators.
 He totalled 16 games over the course of the season with the Bruins and scored 43 points in 52 games with the P-Bruins before making his playoff debut with Boston in four games against the Philadelphia Flyers.